hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 ![SH-ESP32 temperature sensor end result](media/final_result.jpg "SH-ESP32 temperature sensor end result"){:width="50%"}

-If you have any suggestions, corrections, improvement ideas, or other feedback, I'd love to hear about them at [matti.airas@hatlabs.fi](mailto:matti.airas@hatlabs.fi).
+If you have any suggestions, corrections, improvement ideas, or other feedback about this tutorial, I'd love to hear about them at [matti.airas@hatlabs.fi](mailto:matti.airas@hatlabs.fi).

 ## Parts needed